Best Exercises for Over 50s

 - Cool down – to minimise any aches and pains after your workout.

 Don’t let gym-timidation stop you getting fit in your 50s.
 Try the plan above and enjoy a strong and healthy body.
 Still not sure where to start?
-Speak to one of our PureGym Personal Trainers and they’ll be able to guide and support you in your fitness journey.
+Speak to a Personal Trainer and they’ll be able to guide and support you in your fitness journey.

 Before starting a new exercise programme, please consult your Doctor or a qualified fitness professional.